Bulldog Couple Share Adventures of a Lifetime: Steve and Patsy Fowlkes Brandon of KingdomSafari.com

 Steve and Patsy also give freely of their time with both speaking regularly to groups at the university.
 Steve’s presentation on “What to Do Today to Get a Job upon Graduation” has been presented to dozens of classes, fraternities, athletic teams and student groups over the past 15 years.
 In 2022 Steve was the keynote speaker in the Waldorf Speaker Series on the Environment for Mississippi State’s Earth Day program.

-In 2006, Patsy was honored by the Southeastern Conference when chosen to represent Mississippi State during the Women’s SEC Basketball Tournament in Little Rock, Arkansas.
+Patsy was honored by the Southeastern Conference as the “SEC Legend” for 2006 when chosen to represent Mississippi State during the Women’s SEC Basketball Tournament in Little Rock, Arkansas.
 Patsy’s longtime commitment to her university, as well as significant contributions to the growth, development, promotion and support of the MSU Women’s Basketball program were commended as she received this special honor.